ben-razor/planet-xtax-evm/README.md

 ![System Architecture](https://raw.githubusercontent.com/ben-razor/planet-xtax-evm/main/assets/images/infographic/mint-overview.png)

-## Evmos Properties
+## Adoption

-* Galaxies create environments for games and creative tools to be built upon
+* Created galaxies provide environments for games and creative tools to be built upon
 * Evmos is an open blockchain.
 Anybody will be able to build applications on the created Galaxies
 * Creators can be rewarded when their planets are interacted with in those applications

 Planet XtaX is a completely open system for everybody to interact with with minimum friction.

-It is hoped that this removal of friction and barriers can allow big adoption of the XtaX Universe.
+It is hoped that this removal of friction and barriers will huge adoption of the XtaX Universe.

+## Evmos Specific Properties

+### Interoperability

+* A team is working to enable IBC (Inter Blockchain Communication) from Evmos contracts
+* The Planet XtaX universe is designed to take advantage of this property
+* This ability to visually interact with IBC enabled blockchains will reveal the true power of IBC

+### Fee Sharing Model

-* The number of possible planets and cells is near limitless.
-There will be many small transactions
+* The number of possible planets and cells is near limitless
+* There will be many small transactions
 * This compares to the few high value transactions of traditional NFT projects
-* This feature is ideal to take advange of the fee sharing model introduced by Evmos
+* This feature is ideal to take advantage of the fee sharing model introduced by Evmos

 ## Future Development